heedrox/tcr-cli/README.md

 You can use it inside your node repo.
 - `npm install --save-dev tcr-cli`
-- Add scripts for test, commit, revert and push.
+- Add scripts for test, commit, revert and push, in package.json
 - Execute `tcr-cli`.

 You can find an example here: